 The coordination of activities within the A&A community concerning the adoption and usage of DCIs by both small-scale and large-scale projects, in particular by the ESFRI projects such as SKA (Square Kilometre Array) and CTA (Cherenkov Telescope Array) has been intensified both in PY2 as well as in PY3.
 People have been encouraged to contribute to the process of gathering requirements to be fed to EGI; other initiatives aimed at enhancing the use of e-Infrastructures were also carried out.
 A coordinating workshop was organized at the Astronomical Observatory of Paris on November 7th 2011, where the major astronomical projects and research areas were represented.

 During the workshop the current status of the A&A HUC was discussed.
-The most important topics raised from the discussion highlighted the need of activating multiple astronomical VRCs each of them aggregated around a big project or Institution well representative of one of the major A&A research areas.
-A unique catch-all VRC, in fact, has proven to not be suitable being it unable to effectively capture and encompass the needs of the whole A&A community and would impose strong limitations for a number of key aspects like the requirements gathering process and the preparation and implementation of a long-term sustainability plan.
-All participants agreed that the major effort within the A&A HUC should now be focused on the identification of big A&A projects and Institutions for which the adoption of DCIs could be beneficial, so they might be good candidates to lead new astronomical VRCs.
+The most important topics raised from the discussion highlighted the need of activating multiple astronomical VRCs, each of them centred around a big project or Institution that is active inone of the major A&A research areas.
+A unique catch-all VRC, in fact, has proven to not be suitable being it unable to effectively capture and encompass the needs of the whole A&A community; moreover it would impose strong limitations for a number of key aspects like the requirements gathering process and the preparation and implementation of a long-term sustainability plan.
+All participants agreed that the major effort within the A&A HUC should now be focused on the identification of big A&A projects and Institutions for which the adoption of DCIs could be beneficial, so they might be good candidates to lead new well-focused astronomical VRCs.
 The process aimed at the creation of new VRCs is currently in progress with regular checkpoints scheduled to verify its progress.

 VisIVO